Stamp duty when selling – who pays?

 Source: NSW Office of State Revenue

 For up-to-date stamp duty rates for your state or territory, it’s a good idea to head to the website of your state government or Office of State Revenue.
 Most of these sites will offer online stamp duty calculators too.

 First-home buyers in all states apart from Tasmania and Northern Territory can benefit from stamp duty concessions.
 For example, in New South Wales, first home buyers are provided with an exemption from stamp duty on properties worth up to $550,000.
 And concession rates on properties valued between $550,000 and $650,000.

 In Victoria, first-home buyers who purchase property with a dutiable value of $600,000 or less are exempt from GST.
 First-home buyers buying a home with a dutiable value from $600,001 to $750,000 will be able to pay a concessional rate of stamp duty, which is calculated on a sliding scale.

 There are a number of other exemptions and concessions available for land transfer duty.
 Examples include off-the-plan properties, deceased estates, young farmers and more.

 Stamp duty when selling – what’s next?

-So, you don’t pay stamp duty when selling a property.
+So, you don’t generally pay stamp duty when selling a property.
 But, if you’re looking to move home, it’s something to think about.
 If you’re thinking about selling your property, you can compare real estate agents at LocalAgentFinder, including performance data, homeowner reviews, agency information, fees, commissions and more.